hyparam/icebird/README.md

 import { icebergMetadata } from 'icebird'

 const metadata = await icebergMetadata(tableUrl)

-const data = await icebergRead({
+// subsequent reads will be faster if you provide the metadata: const data = await icebergRead({
   tableUrl,
-  metadata, // faster if you provide the metadata
+  metadata,
   rowStart: 0,
   rowEnd: 10
 })